alexarroyoduque/master-wars/README.md

 - [Marvel Api](http://developer.marvel.com/) to provide a public API with information about their comics

-- weblogixx to create the incredible [generator-react-webpack](https://github.com/newtriks/generator-react-webpack)
+- newtriks to create the incredible [generator-react-webpack](https://github.com/newtriks/generator-react-webpack)

 ## Author